maxBTC (MAXBTC) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 maxBTC Historical Price

-According to the latest data gathered on maxBTC live price page, the current price of maxBTC is 110,888USD.
+According to the latest data gathered on maxBTC live price page, the current price of maxBTC is 108,376USD.
 The circulating supply of maxBTC(MAXBTC) is

 In the past 24 hours, maxBTC has shown a price movement of